kg1308/Practice/README.md

 # Practice
 This is my first Git repository.
 <br>
-Hi , my name is Khushi.
+Hi , my name is Khushi Gupta.